Intake/exhaust opinion

 That makes sense.
 I guess I could then use that circuit for the electric choke.
 How does that work if you don't mind me asking?
 Like ur circuit.
 How does that work becoming an electric choke?

 I just checked that circuit to make sure that it only was powered when the key was on, I checked with a multimeter, and then I double checked it on a wiring schematic in one of the books I have.
-There was nothing else on that circuit, it was designated to be used with the trans kick-down, so I just high jacked it.
+There was nothing else on that circuit, it was designated to be used with the Transmission kick-down, so I just high jacked it.

 I just checked that circuit to make sure that it only was powered when the key was on, I checked with a multimeter, and then I double checked it on a wiring schematic in one of the books I have.
-There was nothing else on that circuit, it was designated to be used with the trans kick-down, so I just high jacked it.
+There was nothing else on that circuit, it was designated to be used with the Transmission kick-down, so I just high jacked it.

 How does that circuit control the choke if it's powered all times with key on?
 I'm assuming power turns choke on, so what would kill the choke?